You’re enjoying a fantastic vacation when you suddenly ponder “What to buy in Portugal?” for family and friends back home.

 You can buy azulejos (from single tiles to whole panels) either at local shops or online.
 There are modern designs and replicas of traditional pieces.

 WARNING!!!
-Do not buy antique or used tiles from unauthorised sellers.
+Azulejos make ideal Portuguese souvenirs but do not buy antique or used tiles from unauthorised sellers.
 Many beautiful buildings have been stripped of their precious tiles by unscrupulous opportunists.
 Do not encourage them.

 You’ll find all manner of objects made using images of Portuguese tiles including mugs, T-shorts, bags, photographic prints and stationery.
 I too have a selection of these available through my online gift store on Redbubble.